blockchainkatas/react-bitcoin-wallet/README.md

 * Some actions take a long time to complete: for instance create a new wallet.
 * Add links to BlockCypher API endpoints (like wallets list page h1 title).
 * Catch BlockCypher response 429 (Too Many Requests) and show friendly message.
-* Show BlockCypher response errors (for exmaple when user uses invalid BlockCypher token).
+* Show BlockCypher response errors (for example when user uses invalid BlockCypher token).

 ## References